mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 group by plan_name
 order by plan_id
 ;
-# Answer:
+### Answer:
-# plan_name		   customer_count	percentage_customers
-# trial					19				  2
-# basic monthly			224				  22
-# pro monthly			326				  33
-# pro annual			195				  20
-# churn					236	   			  24

-#How many customers have upgraded to an annual plan in 2020?
+*How many customers have upgraded to an annual plan in 2020? select plan_name,
-select plan_name,
 		count(distinct customer_id) as customer_count
 from subscriptions s